MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/text-input.md

 ### Group of inputs

-After the screenreader focuses on each input, it will read the group name "Enter your personal information" after the input.
+After the screen reader focuses on each input, it will read the group name "Enter your personal information" after the input.

 {% highlight html %}
 {% include /examples/input-text-group.html %}